No matter what your style of music…it seems like everyone develops a crush on the ukulele at some point.

 Today, their vintage ukuleles fetch outrageous prices from collectors, and their new high-end models such as the 5k cost several thousand dollars each.

-While they may not be Hawaiian made, few will argue that they are the one brand that sounds just as good as any Kamaka, and some say…even better.
+While they may not be Hawaiian made, most players agree that they just as good as any Kamaka, and some say…even better.

 Here are a few of their best selling models: